ZhihanX/SocialMedia_Sentiment_Analysis/README.md

 3. dynamic_update.py

    Get the dynamic feature from Hopsworks.
-Set a yearly updating Modal function which will add the dynamic data once a year to the whole dataset (mentioned in 1.).
+Set a yearly updating Modal function which will add the dynamic data once a year to the whole dataset (mentioned in step 1.).
 4. twitter_training_pipeline.ipynb

    Get the whole dataset and feature from Hopsworks to train a model.
-We use the n-gram approach (n=2) in this project.
+We use the TfidfVectorizer to convert the text data into features, ngram_range=(1,2) which means unigram or bigram.
 We compared 3 different approaches, BernoulliNB, C-Support Vector, and Logistic Regression, and finally chose Logistic Regression because it has the best performance.
+After training and evaluating, we upload the LR model and the vectoriser generated in TfidfVectorizer.

-6. twitter_batch_pipeline.py
+5. twitter_batch_pipeline.py

+   The batch pipeline is to infer with the generated model in step 4.
+The prediction results and the logs are saved into Hopsworks.